 But before you spend any money, check that your bank and any other providers will recognise the power and accept your attorney’s instructions.

-A Citizens Advice Bureau may also be able to help.
+A Citizens Advice Bureau might also be able to help:

 When you won’t be able to make decisions in the future